oat-sa/taohub-articles/forge/How-to-make-a-new-extension-2-6.md

 1. Install TAO (2.6)
 2. Download [taoDocs_26_tutorial.zip](resources/taoDocs_26_tutorial.zip)
 3. Unzip it in your TAO root folder
-4. Make sure your webserver has read/write access to taoDocs
+4. Make sure your web server has read/write access to taoDocs

 ### Install the extension